William & Mary Farthings

-Look though every legend letter and date numeral keeping an open mind and logic should prevail, if your there in person feel the size and weight in your hand, ! always carry a glass ! even if left in the glove box.
-It does pay off when looking for coins that don’t exist.
-This year i found two new ones my reference numbers W&MF9413. & W&MF9414.
+Look though every legend letter and date numeral keeping an open mind and logic should prevail if your luck to be there in person feel the size and weight in your hand, ! always carry a glass ! even if left in the glove box.
+It does pay off when looking for coins that haven’t been documented or exist in know dealers lists.
+This year ( 2016 ) i found two new ones my reference numbers W&MF9413. & W&MF9414.
 So its all ways worth looking for coins that don’t exist or as the main stream say not cataloged or unrecorded

 William & Mary Farthings to keep an eye out for W&M9434.
 1694 R over B in Britannia & L over E over A ?

 W&MF949.
 1694 1694 EM over MV of GVLIELMVS Double exergue

 The portraits of the monarchs was engraved by James or Norbert Roettier the sons of John Roettier who engraved the dies for the Charles II farthing & Halfpenny.
 Weight and size tolerance are between 4.7-6.2 grams along with a size variant between 22-25 mm, Rev alignment is down.
 Any coin out of these tolerances would be considered desirable, significantly out of these tolerances would be extremely desirable.

 Good luck collecting William & Mary farthings & or halfpennies.
 If one needs any help please use the contact form on the home page.